The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 \begin{remark} Consider the $1$-pointed curve $(\bP^1,\infty)$ and suppose we want to crimp $\infty$ into an $A_{2h}$-singularity, with $h\geq 1$.
-By \Cref{cor:diff-crimping-same-curve-even}, we know that the moduli stack parametrizing curve $(C,p)$ whose (pointed) partial normalization at $p$ is $(\bP^1,\infty)$ can be described as $[V_{h,2}/\Gm\ltimes \Ga]$ where the $\Gm \ltimes \Ga$-action can be described explicitly using the morphism $\Aut(\bP^1,\infty) \rightarrow G_{2h}$.
-A straightforward computation shows that $\Ga$ acts freely on $V_{h,2}$, thus the moduli stack is isomorphic to the quotient $[(V_{h,2}/\Ga) / \Gm]$ where $V_{h,2}/\Ga$ is a $\Gm$-representations with strictly positive weights (see for instance the proof of \Cref{lem:hyp-crimping-datum-even}).
-Therefore there exists a unique curve obtained crimping $\bP^1$ in $\infty$ whose $A_{2h}$-singularity is hyperelliptic.
+By \Cref{cor:diff-crimping-same-curve-even}, we know that the moduli stack parametrizing curves $(C,p)$ whose (pointed) partial normalization at $p$ is $(\bP^1,\infty)$ can be described as $[V_{h,2}/\Gm\ltimes \Ga]$, where the $\Gm \ltimes \Ga$-action can be described explicitly using the morphism $\Aut(\bP^1,\infty) \rightarrow G_{2h}$.
+A straightforward computation shows that $\Ga$ acts freely on $V_{h,2}$, thus the moduli stack is isomorphic to the quotient $[(V_{h,2}/\Ga) / \Gm]$, where $V_{h,2}/\Ga$ is a $\Gm$-representation with strictly positive weights (see for instance the proof of \Cref{lem:hyp-crimping-datum-even}).
+Therefore, there exists a unique curve obtained by crimping $\bP^1$ at $\infty$ whose $A_{2h}$-singularity is hyperelliptic.
 It is easy to see that the curve $C$ obtained is $A_r$-stable if and only if $h\geq 2$ (see \Cref{rem:genus-count}).

-The same construction can be done starting with $(\bP^1,0,\infty)$, crimping in $\infty$ and remembering the marking $0$: it will give rise to a $1$-pointed $A_r$-stable curve (for $h\geq 1$).
+The same construction can be done starting with $(\bP^1,0,\infty)$, crimping at $\infty$ and remembering the marking $0$: it will give rise to a $1$-pointed $A_r$-stable curve (for $h\geq 1$).
 The automorphism group of both these curves is a one-dimensional torus. \end{remark}

 \begin{definition}[Even atom] The curve constructed in \Cref{rem:even-atoms} will be called the \emph{even atom} of genus $h$.
 If it contains a marking, we will call it the $1$-pointed even atom. \end{definition}